Blokyk/ebpf-tunnel/README.md

 ## What ?

-A "transparent" or "invisible" proxy is one that acts with the user needing to configure it.
+A "transparent" or "invisible" proxy is one that acts without the user needing to configure it.
 It generally doesn't affect requests significantly but instead just forwards them silently.

 This repository includes an eBPF program that redirects all outgoing TCP